-4. Whenever an I/O event is detected, the device software must call scanloRequest, e.g.
+4. Whenever an I/O event is detected, the device software must call scanloRequest or scanloImmediate, e.g.

 '''

-scanIoRequest (ioscanpvt);
+scanIoRequest(ioscanpvt);

+scanIoImmediate(ioscanpvt, priorityLow);

 '''

-This routine can be called from interrupt level.
-The request is queued and will be handled by one of the standard callback threads.
+The routine scanloRequest () may be safely called from interrupt level.
+A request is queued and will be handled by one of the standard callback threads.
 There are three sets of callback threads fed from three queues, one for each priority level (see section 16.2); the PRIO field of a record determines which queue will be used for processing this record after scanloRequest () has been called.